Drug Spending Glossary

 Interchangeable biosimilar.
 A biological product is deemed interchangeable by FDA if it produces the same result as a reference biologic in any given patient, and if there is no safety risk or diminished efficacy in switching.
 In many states, an interchangeable biosimilar may be substituted for the reference biological product by a pharmacist without requiring the intervention of the health care provider who prescribed the reference product.
 Laws that govern automatic substitution at the pharmacy level vary by state.

 List price.
-Often compared with the average wholesale price and referred to as the “sticker price,” a drug’s list price is the amount at which a manufacturer publicly prices a drug.
+Often referred to as the “sticker price,” a drug’s list price is the wholesale acquisition cost or the amount at which a manufacturer publicly prices a drug.
 This price is rarely reflective of the actual costs paid and serves as a starting point for negotiations between manufacturers and payers.

 Mechanism of action.
 The specific process through which a drug produces its pharmacological effect.